Today, Forcepoint embarks on offering organizations a new way to protect one of the largest attack surfaces: Email.

 Imagine a brand new, clean data file attached to all emails… and what is being sent out to partners is malware free.
 Click and use – the file has been rebuilt without any malicious code, ready for immediate collaboration and use.
 It complements existing controls like AV and sandboxing, but unlike those tools, it addresses zero day malware and provides users access to their content without delay.
 Offering this capability as a service, with no infrastructure and deployment time within an hour—it brings Zero Trust principals to email in a brand new way.

 The Early Access program for Forcepoint Zero Trust CDR for Mail (M365) opens today for users of Microsoft M365.
 The Early Access Program allows organizations to try it for 30 days for up to 20 users at no additional cost.
-Use this link to sign up for the Early Access Program or to learn more about it.
 We look forward to transforming security for your M365 Email environment.